 Holiday related delays

-In most cases factories will close during public holidays and can even be understaffed a week before such holidays.
-For instance if you are working with a supplier in China and Vietnam, you should plan well to avoid your order shipping falling within the Lunar New Year period as this can cause delays even if you do not require any reworks.
+In most cases, factories will close during public holidays and can even be understaffed a week before such holidays.
+For instance, if you are working with a supplier in China and Vietnam, you should plan well to avoid your order shipping falling within the Lunar New Year period as this can cause delays even if you do not require any reworks.

-In such case, you should plan you timing well and especially you are working on a tight shipping schedule.
+In such a case, you should plan your timing well and especially you are working on a tight shipping schedule.
 In any case, you can communicate with your supplier to confirm whether there are any possible causes of delays on your shipment.
 If you feel that rework might cause serious delays, you should consider the option of meeting deadlines than fixing minor problems that your clients might not even complain about.

 3. Will product rework lead to serious quality defects?

-Many importers overlook the fact that a product rework might lead to a more serious defect on quality of the product.
-Before you ask your supplier for a product rework, you should consider possibility of negative effects that the rework might pose on the product.
+Many importers overlook the fact that a product rework might lead to a more serious defect in the quality of the product.
+Before you ask your supplier for a product rework, you should consider the possibility of negative effects that the rework might pose on the product.
 In most cases, product defects occur as a result of handling and by asking for a rework, it means more handling which is likely to cause more damage.

 Defects as a result of product handling

-Back to injection molded goods example.
+Back to injection moulded goods example.
 Assume you have placed an order of 10,000 ceramic kitchen knives fully packaged.
 However, the inspection just discovered flash defect on the rubber handle of 10 percent of the knives.
 After evaluating, you are sure that reworking on the knives won’t cause shipping delays since you have enough lead time.
 You are also sure that manually trimming the flash won’t take much time or cost the factory a lot of money.

 Even after all these factors are considered and seem to be working well, the added handling is likely to pose a problem should you consider reworking on the defective batch.
 Since the knives are packaged in plastic blister packs, the workers will need to first unpackage the knives which might be an aggressive process.
 They will also need to use a blade on the product to remove excess material from the handle.
-Both processes exposes the product to more damages such as scratches, dirt, chips, and any other defect that might occur from rework.
+Both processes expose the product to more damages such as scratches, dirt, chips, and any other defect that might occur from rework.